What Program Flows are in Python?

-We will cover what a program flow is, how this links to conditional statements and boolean expressions.
+You will learn what program flows are in Python, and how this links to conditional statements and boolean expressions in Python.

 Step 1: Let’s recall what boolean expressions are